 AVCHD stands for Advanced Video Codec High Definition.
 It was a compression format jointly developed by Sony and Panasonic in 2006.
 In 2011, ACHD 2.0 was rolled out.

 Is AVCHD a codec?

 No, it’s not.
 It’s a compressed data format.

 AVCHD uses the H.264/MPEG-4 video compression which is effective in compressing video data to impressively small sizes without noticeable quality loss.

 What audio compression does AVCHD use?

-The two types of audio codecs commonly used are the Dolby AC-3 also known as Dolby Digital or linear PCM (Pulse Code Modulation) which utilizes lossless eccoding.
+The two types of audio codecs commonly used are the Dolby AC-3 also known as Dolby Digital or Linear PCM (Pulse Code Modulation) which utilizes lossless encoding.